The residences of the Dukes of Este in the Po Delta area perfectly visualize the Renaissance culture effects on a natural landscape

 PALAZZO SCHIFANOIA

-Overlooking the current Via Scandiana, near the Basilica of Santa Maria in Vado, in the south-eastern area of Ferrara, PALAZZO SCHIFANOIA is one of the most enchanting and emblematic residences of the Este family.
+Overlooking the current Via Scandiana, near the Basilica of Santa Maria in Vado, in the south-eastern area of Ferrara, Palazzo Schifanoia is one of the most enchanting and emblematic residences of the Este family.

-Built in 1385 within the city walls, in a wide green area near the Po river, it is today the result of several structural changes and extensions carried out over the centuries.
+Built in 1385 within the city walls, in a wide green area near the Po River, it is today the result of several structural changes and extensions carried out over the centuries.

 The name literally means “loathing boredome”, and as a matter of fact it was requested by Alberto V d’Este as a refuge where to abandon oneself to the otium, enjoying the pleasures of eating and resting.

-Today, it hosts the Musei Civici d’Arte Antica di Ferrara (City Museum of Ferrara Ancient Art) and is famous for the inner decorations, of which the Months Room (Salone di Mesi) definitely deserves a mention.
 It is a large frescoed cycle painted by the best painters of Ferrara of the time (1470), and experts consider it one of the highest examples of Italian Renaissance art linked with the Estensi.

 Mesola Castle

-Built by the last duke of Ferrara, Alsonso II, to homage his third wife, Margherita Gonzaga, the splendid MESOLA CASTLE (Mesola, Ferrara) is one of the most recent “Delizie” built on the territory of Ferrara.
+Built by the last duke of Ferrara, Alsonso II, to homage his third wife, Margherita Gonzaga, the splendid Mesola Castle (Mesola, Ferrara) is one of the most recent “Delizie” built on the territory of Ferrara.

 The surrounding vast forest hunting ground as well as the four imposing towers, crenellated walls and huge windows make the castle look solemn, yet at the same time elegant.